1229chloe/gpt_test/README.md

-📌\[Declaration]
+📌[Declaration]
-This specification defines the instruction set for Codex to generate a fully hardcoded implementation of step7 and step8.
-These steps must be executed directly after step6 without modifying any existing data structures, variables, or session keys used in step1\_to\_6.py.
+This specification defines the instruction set for Codex to generate a fully hardcoded implementation of step7, which must be executed directly after step6 without modifying any existing data structure, variable, or session key used in step1_to_6.py.

-The objective is to convert structured data, predefined conditional logic, and template field mappings into deterministic, fully hardcoded code blocks that require no user inference or external dependency.
+The goal is to convert structured data and interpreted condition logic into deterministic, fully hardcoded code blocks without introducing any new variables or logic outside the provided scope.

-This replaces and extends the original instruction, which was limited to implementing only step7.
-Codex is now required to fully implement both:

-* Step 7: Evaluation logic and visual output generation grouped by title\_key
-* Step 8: Final document rendering logic in PDF format based on official templates

-The following reference files are mandatory and authoritative:
+The following reference files must be strictly used:

-* step7\_data\_refac.xlsx:
-  Contains finalized logic expressions and output text blocks for each condition.
-These expressions are ready-to-evaluate and must be inserted directly.

-* step1\_to\_6.py:
-  Defines all inputs and stored session values.
-Keys from step6 must be reused exactly.

-* step6\_used\_key\_info.csv:
-  Provides the list of valid keys used in step6.
-This is for verification only and must not be altered.

-* Step8 filled template reference (Excel/Word):
-  Contains the field-by-field layout and expected values for each section of the generated application.
-Codex must map outputs to this layout exactly as shown.

-[작업 전제]
-- 현재 step6까지의 모든 코드는 이미 사용자 의도와 완벽히 일치하므로, **step6 부분(입력, 선택값 저장, 변수구조 등)은 절대 수정하지 마세요.**
-- step6은 사용자 선택값을 st.session_state.step6_selections (dict)로 저장하고 있습니다.

-[작업 지시]
-- **step6 이후에 바로 이어지는 step7 및 step8 코드를 아래 명세에 따라 새롭게 작성**해주세요.
-- step7/step8은 위에서 제공된 상세작업지시서에 100% 일치하게, 모든 판단조건/출력/페이징/양식구조/예외처리까지 구현해주세요.
-    - step7: 75개 케이스를 하드코딩(if-elif, eval 등)으로, title_key별 그룹화·독립판단·병렬출력 방식
-    - step8: 공식양식(첨부 워드/엑셀/이미지)와 100% 일치하게 PDF 자동생성, 다운로드/인쇄기능 구현(수정불가)
-- step6의 변수명/구조/데이터 흐름을 반드시 그대로 연계하여, **사용자 입력값이 그대로 step7/step8로 반영**되어야 합니다.
-- step6 부분의 함수/로직/변수명/데이터 저장방식에는 어떤 형태의 변경도 절대 가하지 마세요.
-- step7/step8 코드는 step6 이후에 이어 붙여서 동작하게 구현합니다.

-[강조]
-- step6 코드를 **함수/로직/구조 일절 수정하지 않고**, 그 이후(step7, step8)만 작성합니다.
-- 기존 step6의 st.session_state.step6_selections 등 데이터구조를 정확히 활용하여 후속로직을 만드세요.
+- `step7_data_refac.xlsx`:
+  Contains human-readable column values which describe conditions and expected outputs.
+  These values (e.g., subitem_met, requirements_met, requirements_unmet) are not executable logic themselves but must be **interpreted into if-condition logic by Codex**, based on actual user responses from step6.

+- `step1_to_6.py`:
+  Defines the full implementation of steps 1 through 6 in Streamlit.
+  In particular, the structure of `step6_items` and the state keys used in `st.session_state.step6_selections` must be preserved and reused exactly.
+Step 7 and Step 8 code must be appended to this file rather than placed in a new file.

+- `step6_used_key_info.csv`:
+  Lists the exact keys that were declared and used during step6 logic execution.
+  Codex must use this list as the **only valid reference** for conditional key matching in step7.
+No derived, renamed, or inferred keys are allowed.

 Key instructions for Codex:

-* Step7 logic must evaluate each row in the dataset and apply exact if-condition matching using output\_condition\_all\_met.
-* Matching rows should generate structured output (output\_1\_text, output\_2\_text) grouped by title\_key.
-* Step8 must paginate one page per title\_key with results, populating each output field in strict alignment with the filled template.
+- All logic for step7 must derive from the provided condition values.
+  Codex is responsible for transforming the values in `subitem_met`, `requirements_met`, and `requirements_unmet` into complete logical conditions (e.g., if A and B and not C…).

+- A result is shown (from `result_1`, `result_2`, `result_1_tag`) **only if all listed conditions for that row are satisfied.**
+  Otherwise, the default fallback message (as defined later in this spec) must be displayed.

-* All formatting, spacing, and expressions must be preserved 1:1.
-No summaries, abstractions, or derivations allowed.
+- The output text, formatting, and structure from the Excel cells must be preserved 1:1, including line breaks, markdown, numbering, or indentation.

+- No new logic, shortcuts, or abstractions are allowed.
+  The implementation must be deterministic, explicit, and fully based on the instructions and resources above.

-This declaration overrides all prior instructions.
-Codex must treat this document as the binding task definition for full implementation of both step7 and step8.
+This declaration precedes and governs all subsequent task instructions.
+Codex must treat this section as binding logic and not deviate from it.
 ────────────────────────────────────────────────────────────────────────────
-📌\[Purpose of This Specification]
+📌[Purpose of This Specification]
-The purpose of this document is to instruct Codex to generate a fully hardcoded implementation of both step7 and step8 logic, fully aligned with the following constraints:
+The purpose of this document is to instruct Codex to generate a hardcoded implementation of step7 logic that is fully aligned with:

-1. User selection state stored in st.session\_state.step6\_selections (as implemented in step1\_to\_6.py)
+1. The user selection states stored in `st.session_state.step6_selections` (as implemented in `step1_to_6.py`)
-2. Condition expressions and outputs explicitly defined in step7\_data\_refac.xlsx
-3. Key definitions validated exclusively through step6\_used\_key\_info.csv
-4. Output templates and form mappings based on the filled example provided for step8 layout

-In step7, Codex must evaluate prior step6 inputs and match them against prewritten conditional rules to determine whether a result should be displayed.
-This logic is deterministic and must be implemented through explicit condition evaluation from output\_condition\_all\_met.
-Grouping and pagination are based on title\_key, with results shown in full if any condition matches.

-In step8, Codex must use the results of step7 to populate a formal application document using an official government layout.
-One page per title\_key must be generated.
-The form must follow exact formatting, layout, field structure, and vocabulary as defined in the official template.
-All outputs must match the example values and formatting in the filled reference.
+2. The interpretable condition values provided in `step7_data_refac.xlsx`
+3. The exact key mapping declared in `step6_used_key_info.csv`

+Step7 must evaluate the user’s previous input (step6) and apply a matching logic to determine which predefined output (defined in the Excel) should be shown.

+Codex must treat this logic as fully deterministic:
+every conditional rule is derived from structured inputs, and the output must follow only when all specified values in the row are satisfied.

-This specification provides the full authority for Codex to implement both step7 and step8 as an uninterrupted, fully hardcoded continuation of step6 logic without deviation or inference.
+This specification serves as the complete reference for Codex to implement step7 without additional assumptions, data, or dependencies.

 ──────────────────────────────────────── Step 7 Specification (Codex-ready) ────────────────────────────────────────

-Step 7 must be implemented using a fully deterministic, hardcoded logic path.
-Codex is required to process all 75 individual evaluation cases from step7\_data\_refac.xlsx using explicit if-conditions derived from the column output\_condition\_all\_met.
-Each row represents one atomic decision rule.
-When the condition is satisfied, its associated outputs (output\_1\_text, output\_2\_text, output\_1\_tag) must be displayed.

-Grouping:

-* Each row is assigned to a group identified by title\_key.
-* Conditions must be evaluated independently but grouped together under their common title\_key.
-* If any condition within the group evaluates to True, its result must be shown alongside others on the same page.
-* If no results are triggered for that title\_key, a fallback message must be shown exactly once.

-Page logic:
+NOTE – All identifiers, column names, and UI strings in Korean **must stay exactly as-is.**
+This document contains **no executable code** – only the deterministic rules Codex must follow when it appends Step 7 and Step 8 logic after the existing `step1_to_6.py` file.
+Do not place this code in a new file.

+───────────────────────────── 1.
+Fixed Data Sources ─────────────────────────────
+EXCEL_FILE  :  `step7_data_refac.xlsx`

+COLUMNS (exact order in the worksheet)
+  `step`, `heading_text`, `title_key`, `title_text`,
+  `subitem and requirements steat`, `output_condition_all_met`,
+  `subitem_met`, `requirements_met`, `requirements_unmet`,
+  `output_1_tag`, `output_1_text`, `output_2_text`

+───────────────────────────── 2.
+Objects Provided by Step 6 ─────────────────────
+`step6_targets`      → list[str]   # title_key values selected by the user, in display order
+`step6_selections`   → dict        # key → "변경 있음" / "충족" / "미충족"
+`step6_items`        → dict        # title_key → {"title": (str with line-breaks)}

+───────────────────────────── 3.
+New Session Variables for Step 7 ───────────────
+`step7_page`    (int)   → current page index, 0-based
+`step7_results` (dict)  → {title_key: [(output_1_tag, output_1_text, output_2_text), …]}

+───────────────────────────── 4.
+Fixed UI Button Labels ────────────────────────
+"이전단계로"  (offset −1)
+"다음단계로"  (offset +1)
+"신청양식 확인하기"  (offset +1, shown only on the final page)

+───────────────────────────── 5.
+Deterministic Processing Rules ────────────────
+5-1  **Page construction**
-* One page is rendered per title\_key value in step6\_targets.
+     • One page per `title_key` in *step6_targets*.
-* Each page must display the subtitle (step6\_items\[title\_key]\["title"]) and all matched results.
-* Each output must be shown using full markdown rendering including line breaks, numbering, and formatting preserved from Excel.

-Evaluation:

-* The expression in output\_condition\_all\_met must be evaluated exactly using Python’s eval(): eval(expression, {}, {"step6\_selections": step6\_selections})
-* No transformation or parsing of the logic string is allowed.
+     • `total_pages  = len(step6_targets)`
 Examples:

 * If a condition states that step6\_selections.get("s2\_2\_req\_3") == "충족", and that condition is met, the corresponding output\_1\_text and output\_2\_text must be rendered in full.